 Viewing the Northern Lights with a camera vs naked eyes

-If you travel as far as 68 degrees north, there is always northern lights and several northern light viewing webcams will reveal them in a beautiful display (webcam link).
+If you travel as far as 68 degrees north, there is always the northern lights and several northern light viewing webcams will reveal them in a beautiful display (webcam link).
 However, it is important to understand that you may not see the same display with naked eyes unless the aurora is powerful.
 I personally don’t like seeing northern lights under a camera lens and like spending hours waiting in the midnight cold weather.
 It is fun to wear heated socks and gloves (in minus 10 degrees F) and it is all worth it if we get to see a full dancing display of northern lights.

 Does wintertime travel increase your chances of aurora viewing?

-Northern lights are typically visible between the months of September and April after the sunset (between 9pm to 3am).
+Northern lights are typically visible between the months of September and April after sunset (between 9pm and 3am).
 These viewing hours and chances remain the same even when you visit Lapland during the dark winter months without any sunlight.
 Unless you are interested in other winter activities (e.g., skiing, dog sledding), I recommend visiting in September-October when there is also plenty of sunlight for hiking.

 Do you need a high KP index to see the Northern Lights with naked eyes?

 KP measurements range from 0 to 9, with higher numbers indicating stronger atmospheric interactions with solar particles.
-When you are in the Lapland region, you don’t need a high KP index to see the northern lights in a powerful display.
+If you are in the Lapland region, you don’t need a high KP index to see the northern lights in a powerful display.
 You just need three main factors to see the aurora: darkness, a cloud-free sky and solar activity.
-In fact, the KP index was very low (0-1) when we first saw the northern lights in Abisko.
+In fact, the KP index was a very low (0-1) when we first saw the northern lights in Abisko.

 Conclusions